Recollecting Museum Histories at Michigan

 The exhibition features photography and sculpture by New York-based artist Richard Barnes that engages with specimens, taxidermy, and tools from the collections.
 Staging these images and sculpture in today’s campus museum spaces, Barnes offers an aesthetic reflection of the histories on display.
 A recipient of the Rome Prize, Barnes has had solo exhibitions of his work at the Carnegie Museum of Art in Pittsburgh, the Carpenter Center at Harvard University, the Boston Museum of Fine Arts, and the Cranbrook Art Museum, among others.

 Kerstin Barndt is Associate Professor of German and Museum Studies at the University of Michigan where she teaches European and US museum history and theory as well as twentieth and twenty-first century German literature and culture.
 Together with Carla Sinopoli, she co-edited the book Object Lessons and the Formation of Knowledge.
 The University of Michigan Museums, Libraries, and Collections 1817–2017.

 A visual and performance artist, Amanda Krugliak serves as the art curator at the U-M Institute for the Humanities.

 The Museum of Natural History is a partner for Object Lessons, providing institutional support and serving as the host of the exhibition in the rooms of the former Ruthven Museums Library.

-The project has received generous funding from the University of Michigan’s Bicentennial Office, College of Literature, Science, and the Arts, U-M Office of Research, MCubed, the Department of Germanic Languages and Literatures, and the Museum of Natural History.
+The project has received generous funding from the University of Michigan Bicentennial Office, College of Literature, Science, and the Arts, U-M Office of Research, MCubed, the Department of Germanic Languages and Literatures, the Institute for the Humanities, and the Museum of Natural History.